xinhanlim/jobapplicationtracker-BE/README.md

 - CRUD for users collection

 2. Yet To Do :
-- Add JWT ( not now, due to easier building of the rest of the portion)
+- Add JWT  (not now, due to easier building of the rest of the portion)
+- Adding reg exp to updating user and creating user (not now, due to easier building of the rest of the portion)

 ```js
 // Do Remember